Thinking of acquiring or buying shares in a private company for future investments?

 Non-arm’s length parties could also include unrelated persons.
 It is a question of fact whether unrelated persons are dealing with each other at arm’s length.
 Each situation must be evaluated in its own merits.

-As the rules surrounding this area are complex and each situation may be unique to an individual investor, it is imperative that investors who are interested in investing in Canadian private corporations through an RRSP, RRIF, and TFSA to seek their own professional advice.
+As the rules surrounding this area are complex and each situation may be unique to an individual investor, it is imperative that investors who are interested in investing in Canadian private companies through an RRSP, RRIF, and TFSA seek their own professional advice.

 Taxpayers sometimes have difficulties in complying with the prohibited investment regulations in Canada and falling out of compliance with the regulations can have serious repercussions, especially if corrective actions are not taken immediately.
 If there is a possibility that a specific investment or holding is, or might become a prohibited investment, taxpayers should communicate with a Crowe MacKay expert, available in Alberta, British Columbia, Northwest Territories and Yukon, as soon as possible.

 Specific professional advice should be obtained prior to the implementation of any suggestion contained in this article.
 Contact your Crowe MacKay advisor for more information.